 How Inclusion in the Workplace Helps Fight Implicit Bias

-Fighting Implicit Bias Through Inclusion in the Workplace
+Fighting Unconcious or Implicit Bias Through Inclusion in the Workplace

 Unconscious Bias and the Bottom Line

 If the only commonality your staff sees between them is who signs their paycheck, you may be experiencing implicit bias (also known as unconscious bias) in your workforce.
 Implicit bias is an attitude we carry without awareness or conscious direction.
 We all have biases, whether we admit to them or not.
 As children, we gravitate towards those us the “girls on one side, boys on the other” mentality and these deep-rooted feelings linger so long we forget they exist.

 Implicit bias isn’t consciously held.
 While we may not actively separate ourselves from those with differences, something often keeps us from reaching out.
 And for this reason, workplace implicit bias works against the bottom line within a company.
 When employees don’t see themselves as equals, whatever their role in the company, the road to success is rocky.

 Inclusion in the Workplace Starts by Finding Common Ground

 How do you create a workforce that pulls employees together rather than apart?
 Instead of trying to overcome unconscious biases, look for common ground.
 Develop an atmosphere of inclusion in the workplace that seeks and builds on commonality, rather than ones that focuses solely on differences.

 Your staff is more alike than different—they all work for the same company!
 And while they may have divergent roles, their common goal is success.
 Build workplace inclusion with opportunities for inclusion among diverse staff members.
 As Dr. Sondra Thiederman points out, you can create goal-oriented teams, open opportunities for dialog, and even encourage support groups and clubs within your organization.